mstruebing/waitz/README.md

 A rust utility to wait that a program exits with 0.

 You need to wait for something to start up and don't know when it finishes?
 You want to chain some other commands after it?
+You want to run a bunch of commands and drink a coffee?

-I've wrote it so that I can start docker, wait for it to boot up and run some commands once it's started without the need to finish:
+Than this is a tool for you.

-Just run: `wait-for docker ps && npm run <script> && npm run <other-script>` or anything alike.
+I initially wrote it to start docker and run some processes after it, but you can do way more with it, like waiting for a specific URL to become available after booting up a server in the background or anything else.

-Or you want to run something when an URL becomes available:
+- `wait-for docker ps && npm run <script> && npm run <other-script>`

-`wait-for 'curl --fail <non-existing-url>' && ./script.sh `
+- `wait-for 'curl --fail <non-existing-url>' && ./script.sh`

 # Usage